 When it comes to tuna, I prefer having it light and easy, which means I try to avoid mayonnaise in my tuna salad as much as I can.
 This Mediterranean version is our go-to because it's simple, packed with veggies and, most importantly, has no mayonnaise.

-Every bite of this Mediterranean tuna salad is full of flavor thanks to the artichokes, capers and olives.
-It’s the perfect salad for gatherings and you can serve it at your parties, knowing that it will wow the guests.
-This herb packed tuna salad makes the perfect lunch or quick dinner that’s ready in just a few minutes.
+Just like out nicoise salad, every bite of this Mediterranean tuna salad is full of flavor thanks to the artichokes, capers and olives.
+It's the perfect salad for gatherings and you can serve it at your parties, knowing that it will wow the guests.
+This herb packed tuna salad makes the perfect lunch or quick dinner that's ready in just a few minutes.

 This homemade tuna salad is perfect for summer especially if you're growing your own herbs.
 Dill and mint give perfect freshness and earthiness to this salad, making it a delicious option for a quick lunch or a light dinner.

 - Start by chopping the artichoke hearts if they're too big.
 Slice the Kalamata olives and red onion.

 - Chop the herbs roughly, they don't need to be perfect.
 Drain the canned tuna and place them in a large bowl.

 - Using two forks, break the tuna chunks into very small pieces.
 Add in artichoke hearts, Kalamata olives, red onion, roasted red pepper, capers, chopped dill, mint and scallions.

 - Mix well until all the ingredients are well combined.

 - Make the vinaigrette by mixing the lemon juice, oregano, garlic, olive oil, salt and pepper in a bowl or a jar.

 - Drizzle the vinaigrette over the salad, mix and refrigerate the salad for 30 minutes to one hour before serving.